Mauritania Dec 4-9, 2016

 We arrived after a ten-hour drive.
 We stayed at Auberge Menata with camping and many guests from all over: one spoke English, and an Algerian doing work experience.
 We were invited to share Moroccan couscous in the garden, easily the most delicious food so far on the trip.

 Barely 50 years old, Nouakchott has to be simultaneously one of Africa’s strangest and most unassuming capital cities.
 This is urban planning nomad style: a city simply plonked down 5km from the coast as if on an overnight caravan stop and left to grow by accident.
-Most travelers use it as a staging post before the Adrar, Parc National Banc d’Arguin or the next international border.
+Most travellers use it as a staging post before the Adrar, Parc National Banc d’Arguin or the next international border.

 It was a 25km drive west along the railway tracks to Nouakchott, which is on a peninsula.
 The hovels we passed were tiny separate wood shacks, lots of thin white and black goats and many small pens for the goats.
 Goats would be the only animal able to get any sustenance from this sandy, rocky soil.